geraldiner/100devs/codewars/format-string-of-names.md

 # Refactoring Ideas
 My first thought is that I handled the last part poorly.
 I thought there might be a better way to do it, but couldn't think of anything without having to look it up.

-After submitting my solution, I learned that there's a reduce
+After submitting my solution, I learned that there's a reduce function.
+Next time I'll have to look it up on the MDN and see how it works and think about how it can be applied.